 La Ulama or La Pelota que Rebota (The Ball that Bounces), by Ana Pellicer.
 The hammered copper decorative ring represents the cartwheel ruff, a heavily starched collar that was muy de la moda española (very stylish with the Spanish) during the time of the conquest of Nueva España.
 The black rubber ball represents the Purhépecha fire ball played in the pre-Hispanic game called Ulama.
-Pellicer collected the resin for the ball in the traditional method, from Michoacán rubber trees.
+Pellicer collected the resin for the ball in the traditional method, from Michoacán pine trees.
 Exhibited in Denver, Colorado, as part of a complex installation, the piece represents ideas that transcend ancient times as traditions and native peoples bounce between cultures.

 One of Ana Pellicer's lasting and tremendous accomplishments in Santa Clara has been incorporating women of the community into artisanal copper making.
 Despite intense opposition from many male artisans, Pellicer taught jewelry-making to some artisans' wives, who began to create jewelry that subsequently has won prizes at the community's annual copper fair.